 I consider myself neither patriot nor ex-patriot.
 I am a proud son of the Great American West, and if that spirit finally bore me back to Europe, it is only because the true frontier of our present moment is constituted by what we have forgotten in our past.
 I sought its fallen outposts and half-buried merestones where they were yet visible.

 Nourished by these climes and inspired by these traditions, I write poetry, fiction and non-fiction.
-I am the author of several books due for near publication (please subscribe to my Newsletter for updates), and my poems, short fiction, and occasional thoughts will be published regularly on this site for perusal by whomever has the time and the desire.
+I am the author of several books due for near publication (please subscribe to my newsletter for updates), and my poems and short fiction will be published on this site for perusal by whomever has the time and the desire.